-CVM 764 Veterinary Dentistry (15lecture hours=1 credit) Diagnosis, treatment, prognosis, and prevention of dental diseases of the dog, cat, horse, and exotic pets.
+CVM 764 Veterinary Dentistry (15 lecture hours=1 credit) Diagnosis, treatment, prognosis, and prevention of dental diseases of the dog, cat, horse, and exotic pets.

-CVM 766 Introduction to Practice Management (15 lecture hours=1 credit) - This course will give students a high level overview of the importance of the business side of veterinary medicine and highlight how good medicine and good business go hand in hand.
+CVM 766 Introduction to Practice Management (15 lecture hours=1 credit) - This course will give students a basic introductory overview of the importance of the business side of veterinary medicine and highlight how good medicine and good business go hand in hand.